quinnAGH/python_mini_projects/README.md

 Project 2 : number_guessing_game : If Else and Loop practice template : 11.7.2021

 Project 3 : rock_paper_scissors : If Else and Loop practice template & Generator experimenting : 11.7.2021

+Project 4 : choose_your_own_adventure : If Else and Loop practice template with choosing a user's adventure. : 11.8.2021